Interesting Facts About the History of Bells

-- The three notable bells in the United Kingdom are Great Paul in St. Paul’s Cathedral City of London, Great George in Anglican Cathedral Liverpool and Big Ben Clock Tower in Palace of West Minister City of London.
+- The three notable bells in the United Kingdom are Great Paul in St. Paul’s Cathedral City of London, Great George in Anglican Cathedral Liverpool, and Big Ben Clock Tower in the Palace of the West Minister City of London.

 - The Big Ben clock tower is located in the St. Stephen’s Tower London.
-The bell had a weight of 13 tons and was installed in 1859.
+The bell weighted 13 tons and was installed in 1859.
 BBC started broadcasting the chimes of the Big Ben in 1924.

 - The Great Tom is a bell that hangs from the Tom Tower of Christ Church in Oxford.
 This bell is still rung 101 times at 9 pm every day.